 Lacecap hydrangeas give the garden a more delicate look.
 Instead of producing a one big rounded cluster of showy florets, they form a flower head composed of a ring of colorful florets surrounding a lacy cluster of small florets.
 Lacecap hydrangeas have similar cultural needs as their mophead cousins, mainly differing in flower form.

 Bits of Lace Hydrangea macrophylla features lacecaps of large white florets that are strongly blushed with pink.
 The large florets surround a lacy group of smaller pink ones.
 This selection also offers sturdy stems and dark green foliage.
-It grows 5 feet tall and wide.
+As you learn how to care for hydrangeas, make sure to understand their hardiness zone restrictions.
+This one grows 5 feet tall and wide.
 Zones 5-9

 Considered one of best lacecaps, Hydrangea macrophylla 'Lanarth White' shows off large clusters of white florets faintly blushed with blue or pink.
 Its stiff stems keep the spectacular flowers standing upright.
 It grows 4 feet tall and wide.
 Zones 5-9